ibexa/documentation-user/docs/site_organization/site_factory.md

     !!! note

-    A SiteAccess that you create in SiteFactory is always treated with lower priority than a SiteAccess defined by the administrator as part of the [configuration procedure](https://doc.ibexa.co/en/latest/guide/siteaccess/#configuring-siteaccesses).
+        A SiteAccess that you create in Site Factory is always treated with lower priority than a SiteAccess defined by the administrator as part of [configuration](https://doc.ibexa.co/en/latest/guide/siteaccess/#configuring-siteaccesses).
-    For example, if you create a site that uses the `fr` path in SiteFactory, and the administrator defines a French site manually in configuration files, your site is ignored by the system.
+        For example, if you create a site that uses the `fr` path in Site Factory, and the administrator defines a French site manually in configuration files, your site is ignored by the system.

     ## Edit a site